The Public Utility Data Liberation Project¶

 Now that you have a live database, we can easily work with it using a variety of tools, including Python, pandas dataframes, and Jupyter Notebooks.
-This command will start up a local Jupyter notebook server, and open a notebook of PUDL usage examples, which is distributed with the Python package, and deployed into your workspace:
+This command will start up a local Jupyter notebook server, and open a notebook containing some simple PUDL usage examples, which is distributed with the Python package, and deployed into your workspace:

 $ jupyter lab pudl-work/notebook/pudl_intro.ipynb

 For more usage and installation details, see our more in-depth documentation on Read The Docs.

 Contributing to PUDL¶